Songwriter Envy doesn’t take you far…

 It was you.
 It was you!

-about guilt riddled addiction.
-It’s a dark one about the inner turmoil of addiction, but instead of blaming or complaining the lyrics accept responsibility for the problem even when there doesn’t seem to be a way out.
+Tremble is about guilt riddled addiction.
+It’s a dark song about the inner turmoil of addiction, but instead of blaming or complaining the lyrics accept responsibility for the problem even when there doesn’t seem to be a way out.